-MMA Rumors: Max Holloway Offered To Fight Conor McGregor At 155, UFC Planning Another Champ Vs Champ Match?
+MMA Rumors: Max Holloway Offered To Fight Conor McGregor At ‘155,’ UFC Planning Another Champ Vs. Champ Match?

 UFC featherweight champion Max Holloway continues to prove himself as the new king of the division after beating Jose Aldo for the second time.
-After UFC 218, “Blessed” traded shots with UFC lightweight champion Conor McGregor in the social media, hinting their possible rematch in a Champ vs Champ clash.
+After UFC 218, “Blessed” traded shots with UFC lightweight champion Conor McGregor on social media, hinting their possible rematch in a Champ vs Champ clash.

 The feud between UFC champions Max Holloway and Conor McGregor started in 2013.
 Holloway faced “The Notorious” at UFC Fight Night 26 where he lost via unanimous decision.
 Since then, “Blessed” has been working hard to improve his ranking and be given the chance to fight for the title.